 Mulder—er, Duchovny—graduated from Princeton in 1982, with a degree in English literature.
 But he also had athletic interests.
 Duchovny played center field on Princeton's junior varsity baseball team and shooting guard on its varsity basketball squad.

 Selleck attended the University of Southern California on a basketball scholarship and played for the famed USC Trojans.
-Then, he followed a drama coach's suggestion that he take up acting.
+Then, at the suggestion of a drama coach, he turned to acting.

 20 rapid-fire jokes from the late-night veteran famous for his ability to deliver a punchline